noah-codaio/lumos/README.md

 # Lumos - AI-Powered Text Editor

-A modern, AI-powered text editor built with React and CodeMirror that provides intelligent text completions and rewrites.
+A modern, AI-powered text editor built with React and CodeMirror that provides intelligent text completions, suggestions, and rewrites.

 ## Features

 - **Inline Completions**: Get real-time suggestions as you type
-- **Smart Rewrites**: Select text to get three different versions:
+- **Smart Rewrites**: Select text and type any letter to get a custom rewrite
-  - Concise (press 'c'): A shorter, more direct version
-  - Elaborate (press 'e'): A more detailed version
-  - Simple (press 's'): A version using simpler language
+  - Use uppercase letters (e.g. 'C', 'E', 'S') to apply the rewrite
+  - Use lowercase letters to preview different rewrite options
+- **Text Suggestions**: Get contextual suggestions for improving your writing
+- **Clean Writing Experience**: Markdown syntax is automatically hidden while writing
-- **Modern UI**: Clean, minimalist interface with beautiful typography
+- **Modern UI**: Clean, minimalist interface with beautiful typography and smooth interactions
-- **Markdown Support**: Full markdown editing capabilities
+- **Markdown Support**: Full markdown editing capabilities with live preview styling

 ## Project Structure